-In the pictures below, you can see how the vinyl film looks.
+In the pictures below, you can see how the modern interior film looks.

-This may be quite logical.
-We all know that humidity spoils the material and it comes unstuck from surfaces.
-Bodaq Film uses a new technology that allows it to be used in places such as a shower stall, kitchen cabinets and countertops.
-In addition, the film has an antimicrobial and antifungal effect, which cannot be said about the majority of standard renovation materials.
+However, Bodaq Film uses a new moisture-wicking technology that allows its usage in places with high humidity levels, such as shower stalls.
+Additionally, the film has antimicrobial and antifungal properties.
+It is not true about the majority of standard renovation materials.

-Also, Bodaq Interior Film meets a high Class A (Class I) fire and smoke ratings – the lowest fire spread rate and minimal smoke production.
-This means that Bodaq can be installed in high-risk areas – airports, elevators, healthcare facilities, hospitality amenities, transport, fireplaces, etc.
+Also, Bodaq Interior Film meets high-Class A (Class I) fire and smoke ratings – the lowest fire spread rate and minimal smoke production.
+It means that Bodaq is a perfect surfacing solution for high-risk areas – airports, elevators, healthcare facilities, hospitality amenities, transport, fireplaces, etc.

 The myth is formed on paper-based materials because you can easily tear the paper.
 But it is not applicable in the case of interior film because it only has a paper backing that is not involved in the installation.
 By the way, it is the only waste you will have after the installation.)

 The embossed and printed film layer has a simplified air-channeled adhesive made of acrylic plastic.
 It is also known as polymethyl methacrylate (PMMA).
 It does not contain potentially harmful bisphenol-A subunits found in polycarbonate.
 PMMA is a strong but thin and lightweight material.